The Cheapest Liability Car Insurance Companies of 2026

 Liability car insurance covers bodily injury and property damage you cause to others in an at-fault accident, but it doesn’t cover your own vehicle.
 Nearly every state requires minimum-liability car insurance.
 Still, even in states that don’t require it, experts recommend having liability coverage to protect you from financial risk.

-The national average cost for liability-only insurance is $102 per month, according to Compare.com data.
-But some companies — like COUNTRY Financial and Auto-Owners — offer even lower rates, especially for drivers with clean records and low-risk profiles.
+The national average cost of bare-bones liability-only insurance is $98 per month, according to Compare.com data.
+But some companies — like Country Financial and Auto-Owners — offer even lower rates, especially for drivers with clean records and low-risk profiles.

 We dive into everything you need to know about cheap car insurance for liability coverage.